Before answering these questions, we first need to understand what PCB thickness is.

 Then, what is the standard thickness of the 2-layer PCB?

-2 layer PCB thickness standard thickness is 1.6mm.
-Our expectation is that the PCB fab has some copper clad cores, and the total thickness of copper and FR4 material is equal to 1.6mm.
+The 2-layer PCB thickness standard thickness is 1.6mm.
+We expect that the PCB fab will have some copper-clad cores, and the total thickness of copper and FR4 material is equal to 1.6mm.

 Here comes a question.

 Can the PCB copper thickness be controlled on the software?

-There is no such operation in a conventional way, the thickness is not increased by software, and it is customized to the manufacturer.
+There is no such operation conventionally, the thickness is not increased by software, and it is customized to the manufacturer.
 The thickness is required to explain it to the manufacturer.

 If you want to control the copper thickness of the PCB board, just write the requirements clearly and let the manufacturer make the copper thickness according to your requirements.
 You just need to talk to the one-stop PCB manufacturer PCBONLINE, where you can enjoy one-on-one engineering support throughout your project and free samples for massive production.